DylanLawless/SARS-CoV-2-VOC.github.io/README.md

 1. The authors' reported reference sequence and
 2. The description of the genetic modifications used during vaccine development.

+For each vaccine, a review of the primary literature was performed to find the exact coding sequence and reference sequence.
+For those with no coding sequence provided (the majority), the authors' description of genetic modification was used to reconstruct the vaccine coding sequence.
+This sequence, along with the construction methods is provided in the fasta file matching the vaccine name.
 The primary sources are provided in each case, along with a detailed description of the genetic variants provided by authors.

 **For visual simplicity, an X symbol was used to illustrate amino acid deletions**.